Chris Barnes (bowler): In the media

-During the 2006–07 Denny's PBA Tour season, fellow Denny's PBA Tour bowler Norm Duke took part in the ESPN telecasts for events in which he failed to reach the TV Finals.
+During the 2006–07 Denny's PBA Tour season, fellow PBA Tour bowler Norm Duke took part in the ESPN telecasts for events in which he failed to reach the TV Finals.
 Along with Dave Ryan and Randy Pedersen, he served as a second color commentator.
 However, during events in which Duke made the TV Finals, Barnes filled in as the third commentator.
 In the 2011–12 season, Barnes has been the third commentator for several World Series of Bowling finals events, joining Pedersen and Rob Stone.
-He also served as a laneside reporter for the 2019 PBA Tour Finals on CBS Sports Network.
+He also served as a lane-side reporter for the 2019 PBA Tour Finals on CBS Sports Network.

 Barnes is also an official Sport bowling spokesperson for the United States Bowling Congress (USBC).

 A League of Ordinary Gentlemen

 Barnes is featured in the 2006 documentary A League of Ordinary Gentlemen, along with PBA Tour stars Pete Weber and Walter Ray Williams Jr., and 20-time PBA Tour titlist Wayne Webb.
 The film follows the four bowlers as they take part in the 2002–03 PBA Tour season.